Better terms for mathematical concepts

 They usually don’t even bother to capitalize poor Abel’s name.
 I have known students who weren’t aware that it was a guy’s name, let alone knowledgeable at all about the guy.
 If you were to tell them that an ‘abelian’ group means a group that isn’t ‘belian’ (surely a thing to avoid!), they would dutifully teach that to their own students when they ascend to high-paid professorships.

-Of course this is commonly called
+Of course this is commonly referred to by the explicit term:

-commutative group
+commutative group.

 normal subgroup